sonic-net/SONiC/doc/smart-switch/BFD/SmartSwitchDpuLivenessUsingBfd.md

 <img src="images/DB_And_Notification.png">

+## 2.7 DPU BFD session state Updates
+HA Manager maintains an external facing state table in NPU to publish all the required state information per VDPU that can be queried by the controller.
+To provide state of BFD sessions established between the local DPU and NPUs, DPU updates the DASH_HA_SCOPE_STATE table with all the BFD sessions that are up.

+New python timer routine created within BGPCfgd queries all BFD 'UP' sessions in FRR and updates the DASH_HA_SCOPE_STATE table with all the peer NPU IPs in 'local_vdpu_up_bfd_sessions_v4' and 'local_vdpu_up_bfd_sessions_v6' fields.
+For more details about the HA state table and the fields, please refer to [Smartswitch HA HLD](https://github.com/r12f/SONiC/blob/user/r12f/ha2/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md)

-## 2.7 NPU-DPU midplane state change and BFD session update
+## 2.8 NPU-DPU midplane state change and BFD session update

 When NPU-DPU midplane interface goes down due to some trigger or platform changes, PMON module updates the midplane NetDev interface state in DPU_STATE DB and trigger a notification for link state change.
 HA manager listens to these updates and bring down the BFD by applying ingress ACL rules or updating NPU->DPU links.
 This will bring down the local and remote BFD sessions between NPU and DPU.
 ACL can be attached to NPU-DPU interconnect interface to drop BFD packets from DPU.

 Note: This is out of scope of this document, Smartswitch HA HLD will have more details as HA manager listens to all FSM changes from the controller and PMON changes.
+For more details, please refere to Unplanned Events section in SmartSwitch HA HLD.

-## 2.8 DPU BFD Host trap entries
+## 2.9 DPU BFD Host trap entries
 To avoid BFD packets getting delayed or congested with other data traffic, BFD host_trap entries are created to redirect BFD control packets to a separate queue.
 This can be done during system initialization like other COPP rules generated for BGP, LLDP etc.,

 Hostif trap SAI attribute for BFD is SAI_HOSTIF_TRAP_TYPE_BFD and SAI_HOSTIF_TRAP_TYPE_BFDV6.
 This covers both single-hop and multi-hop BFD packets.

-## 2.9 VNET Route and BFD session updates
+## 2.10 VNET Route and BFD session updates
 Some of the scenarios when VIP is pointing to Local and Remote nexthops and the BFD session state changes between NPU and DPU.
 In the below scenarios, local NH is the IP nexthop to local DPU and Remote NH is the